 - Set aside to cool.

 - To make the overnight oats: Combine the oats, chia seeds, almond milk, vanilla, and cinnamon in a small bowl.
 Whisk to combine.

 - Add to a mason jar and chill overnight.

 - To make the parfait: Layer the overnight oats with the apple pie jam, in a mason jar.

 - Each layer should be a few spoonfuls.

-- Add the chopped pecans and walnuts on top of each layer if desired.
+- Add your chopped walnuts on top of each layer, if desired.